-What Harry Maguire said at Burton Albion about his World Cup hopes
+What Harry Maguire said at Burton about his England World Cup hopes

 It comes nine months after he suggested that moving to the Foxes - from recently-relegated Hull City - would give him the best chance of doing just that and making it to Russia with the Three Lions.

-Those comments came following Leicester's 2-1 pre-season defeat at Burton Albion.
+Those comments came following Leicester's 2-1 pre-season defeat at Burton Albion and are especially pertinent now given that Maguire is set to feature in England's first warm-up game ahead of next month's tournament.

+England host Nigeria on Saturday evening (5.15pm) before they face Costa Rica next Thursday.

-Maguire got the Foxes' second-half consolation, but only after Hope Akpan and Lucas Akins had found the net before the break in the Brewers' final friendly before their Championship campaign began.
+Maguire got the Foxes' second-half consolation at the Pirellli, but only after Hope Akpan and Lucas Akins had found the net before the break in the Brewers' final friendly before their doomed Championship campaign began.

 "Every player wants to play for their country, and that is myself included," Maguire told the Leicester Mercury after the game on August 1.